This Corn and Tomato Salad mixes sweet corn, juicy tomatoes, crunchy bell pepper, and onion, all topped with a tangy dressing.

 Recipe Notes

-Note 1: Corn: Use fresh corn when in season for the best flavor, but canned or frozen work too.
-Make sure to thaw frozen corn or drain canned corn well before use.
-For an extra boost of flavor, consider grilling or roasting the corn before adding it to the salad.
-Here's how:
+Note 1: Use fresh corn when in season for the best flavor, but canned or frozen work too.
+Thaw frozen corn or drain canned corn well before use.
+For an extra boost of flavor, grill or roast the corn before adding it to the salad:

-• Grilling corn: Heat the grill to medium-high heat (400-450°F).
-Peel back and remove the husks and remove the silks.
+• Grill corn: Heat grill to medium-high (400–450°F).
+Peel back and remove the husks and silks.
 Drizzle on oil and rub it in.
 Sprinkle salt and pepper on top.
-Grill the corn for 12-15 minutes, turning every 3 minutes until kernels are tender and charred.
-Let cool before cutting the kernels off and adding to this salad.
+Grill the corn for 12–15 minutes, turning every 3 minutes, until kernels are tender and charred.
+Let cool before cutting the kernels off and adding to the salad.

-• Roasting corn: Preheat oven to 400°F (200°C).
-Trim any silk from the top of the corn if you're roasting with the husk on.
-Remove husk and silk and wrap in aluminum foil if you're roasting husked corn.
-Roast the corn in the oven for about 20-30 minutes, or until kernels are tender.
-Let cool before cutting the kernels off and adding to this salad.
+• Roast corn: Preheat oven to 400°F (200°C).
+Trim any silk from the top of the corn if you’re roasting with the husk on.
+Remove husk and silk and wrap in aluminum foil if you’re roasting husked corn.
+Roast the corn in the oven, 20–30 minutes, or until kernels are tender.
+Let cool before cutting kernels off and adding to the salad.

 Your email address will not be published.
 Required fields are marked *